 This is the Panda Express Chow Mein copycat recipe.
 Today, we do the Panda Express Chow Mein copycat.

-This is because the Chow Mein in Panda Express is so delicious that I want to have this dish at home.
-So that our families can enjoy the Chow Mein at any time.
+The Chow Mein in Panda Express is so delicious that I want to have this dish at home so that our families can enjoy the Chow Mein at any time.

 But you may ask, is this still the authentic Chow Mein of Panda Express?
 It doesn’t matter.
 It’s not real, but it tastes the same.

-Wondering what the difference between Chow Mein and Lo Mein is, while the chow mein is the chow mein that we're going to do today, lo mein is where you boil a noodle, we boil the noodles before you fry them anyway.
+Wondering the difference between Chow Mein and Lo Mein, while the chow mein is the chow mein that we’re going to do today, lo mein is where you boil a noodle, and we cook the noodles before you fry them anyway.

-But the lo mein is softer one, the boiled and then mixed with vegetables whatever you want with them.
+But the lo mein is softer, boiled and then mixed with vegetables whatever you want with them.

 Panda Express Stir Fry Vegetables

-We'll start with some onions and celery, and then we'll add a large piece of green vegetables, a coarse cut dish is not necessarily super fine.
+We’ll start with some onions and celery and then add a large piece of green vegetables.
+A coarse-cut dish is not necessarily super fine.
 We use a little more than half of the Chinese cabbage, which may look like a ton of cabbage when put in it.

 But it’s well cooked.
 You can add your favorite vegetables, just cut them into sections.
 It depends on your habits.
 After all, we make chow mein at home.
 Of course, we need to add our favorite vegetables.

-If you look at the picture of chow mein, you can saw the ratio of cabbage in the chow mein.
-As for this proportion, it is usually the total vegetables we use, and the proportion of 1/3 is the best.
+If you look at the picture of chow mein, you can see the ratio of cabbage in the chow mein.
+As for this, a proportion is usually the whole vegetables we use, and the balance of 1/3 is the best.

-At least, when it's finished, it can't be seen that it has most vegetables.
-So we're going to cook these vegetables for a few minutes until they're well.
+At least, when it’s finished, I can’t see that it has most vegetables.
+So we’re going to cook these vegetables for a few minutes until they’re well.